 Iceland’s global position has provided it countless unique wonders, among which are its constant shifts and movement.
-For instance, Þingvellir ridge is perhaps the most beautiful, and safest attraction as Iceland’s first national park.
+For instance, news of Þingvellir ridge is perhaps the most beautiful, and safest attraction as Iceland’s first national park.
 There you can walk between the North American tectonic plate and the Eurasian tectonic plate.

 Photo of Þingvellir, in Iceland

 Seen is Andrea Reinhardsdottir in between the North American and Eurasian Tectonic Plates.